Mikdaam/Java_Portfolio/Travaux_Pratiques/TP_3/README.md

     }
     ```

-7. How does the compiler know which constructor call ?
+7. How does the compiler know what constructor call ?
-    I don'k yet, i had to ask the teacher
+    > The compiler looks the signature of each constructor to decide what constructor call.

 8. Change the `title` component with `withTitle` method.
     The following code